-Above: At Satyagraha, a vintage lab bottle functions as a bedside carafe paired with drinking glasses; a similar option is the Alessi Tonale Carafe (shown here); $57 from Y Living.
+Above: At Satyagraha, a vintage lab bottle functions as a bedside carafe paired with drinking glasses; a similar option is the Alessi Tonale Carafe (shown here); $55 from Zinc Details.
 For more, see 10 Easy Pieces: Bedside Water Carafes.

 Above: Ikea's simple Mulig Clothes Rack in black (also available in white) is made from steel; $9.99 each.

 Above: For a minimalist branch or two, the Single Stem Vase is available in six different finishes and made in Sausalito, California; $81 from Heath Ceramics.

 Above: Satyagraha's woven charpoys have ebonized wooden legs.
 Charpoy beds, like the one shown here, can be sourced from Ouma Productions and on eBay.
 ABC Carpet & Home in NYC offers a sparkly silver Charpoy Coffee Table/Bench in two sizes (priced at $695 and $1,295).

 For other places to stay and visit in Johannesburg, see our South Africa City Guide.

 Plants in the bedroom?
 Join the debate and get some ideas at Gardenista.